Healthdirect Free Australian health advice you can count on.

 LSD use does not usually cause physical dependence.
 Regular LSD users may experience a need or craving if they stop using the drug.
 However, this is not common.

-Anyone can develop tolerance to LSD.
+Tolerance to LSD develops quickly.
 Tolerance is when you need more of the drug to achieve the same effects.

 How can I stop using LSD?